 Proposal budgets must reflect a \$1 non-federal match for each federal dollar requested.
 This means that a federal request of \$20,000 will result in a research project with at least a \$40,000 total project cost.
 The match may include fringe benefits and indirect costs, as well as direct costs.
 Contact Ruth Hallsworth (hallsworth@maine.edu) for specific guidance on match.
 Overhead (indirect) costs are not permitted to be charged on the federal funding request in this program, although the match may include those indirect costs that are not charged on federal dollars.
-An Excel budget template is available.
-Please contact Ruth Hallsworth for a copy of the template.
+Excel budget and budget justification templates are available.
+Please contact Ruth Hallsworth for copies of the templates.